Character.

 Learn More with Sommo

-Use the Sommo app to explore Touriga Nacional wines from traditional Port houses and modern Douro producers, tracking your favorites and discovering new expressions.
+Use the Sommo app to explore Touriga Nacional wines from traditional Port houses and modern Douro producers, tracking your favourites and discovering new expressions.
+The cellar feature also models drinking windows for Vintage Port, helping you remember exactly which year to pull which bottle.